Auckland is home to award-winning wineries, delicious local produce and buzzing restaurants in the inner-city precincts.

 This area is also known for its bustling Saturday Farmers’ Market(opens in new window), with fresh produce, gourmet food, condiments and more.
 Take a guided tour to indulge your tastebuds, or hire a car and explore on your own, being sure to stop and enjoy the stunning beaches of Tawharanui and Pakiri along the way.

 Just 30 minutes’ drive west of the city you’ll find Kumeu, Auckland’s oldest wine region.
 Enjoy wine tasting, or head to the nearby micro-brewery for freshly brewed craft beers.
-Here you’ll also find New Zealand’s oldest riverside tavern(opens in new window), great for a hearty meal and drinks overlooking the water.
+Here you’ll also find New Zealand’s oldest riverside tavern, The Riverhead(opens in new window), great for a hearty meal and drinks overlooking the water.